 Sofievej 1, 2900 Hellerup, Denmark

 Have you attempted the Danish Christmas dinner?
 Ok.
 Back up.
 Are you a Dane?
 Unfair advantage.
-Oh you aren’t?
+Oh, you aren’t?
 Have you?
 You have?
 How did it go?
-I’d love to hear your trials and tribulations around your Christmas table.
+I’d love to hear any trials and tribulations around your Christmas table.
 I shared mine.
 Please do yours.
 Cheers from Copenhagen, Erin